Biography

 At home in many musical genres, Ms. DuWors has given performances across four continents in acclaimed venues and festivals: Jordan Hall (Boston), Zankel Hall at Carnegie Hall (New York), Caramoor Festival (NY), Philharmonic Society of Orange County (California), the Banff Centre for the Arts, Sumida Triphony Hall (Tokyo), Beethovenfest (Bonn), RadialSystem V – New Space for the Arts (Berlin), Semperoper (Dresden), Baryshnikov Arts Center (NY), Northern Lights Music Festival (Mexico), National Arts Centre, Montreal Chamber Music Festival, Kitchener-Waterloo Chamber Music Society, Vancouver Recital Society, Maureen Forrester Young Canadian Artist Series (Stratford Summer Music Festival), Agassiz Chamber Music Festival (Winnipeg), Aeolian Concert Series (London, ON), Kitchener-Waterloo Chamber Music Society, and the Gustin House Concert Series (Saskatoon).
 Numerous broadcasts on CBC’s Galleria, Music Around Us and In Performance.
 Ms. DuWors has been a soloist with the Winnipeg Symphony, Saskatoon Symphony, Red Deer Symphony, Montreal Chamber Orchestra, Manitoba Chamber Orchestra, and Brandon Chamber Players.

-Dedicated to commissioning and performing new music, Ms. DuWors has given the world premières of several works for violin including Arlan Schultz’s Entwirren and Jodi Vander Woude’s (H) in 2004, and David R. Scott’s Double Concerto for Violin and Cello written for her in 2006.
-She has performed in Victoria’s SALT New Music Festival, Toronto’s SoundaXis Festival featuring the music of Steve Reich, joined the Eastman School of Music’s new music ensemble Ossia for a Toru Takemitsu project, and has recently performed works by Canadian composers Luis Ramirez, Jordan Nobles, Christos Hatzis, Kelly-Marie Murphy, T. Patrick Carrabré, Elizabeth Raum, Jocelyn Morlock, and Andrew P. MacDonald.
-She is a founding member of The Boundary Ensemble based in Regina, Saskatchewan and made up of artists from across North America who come together to make music, share ideas and inspire collaborations through the arts.
+Dedicated to commissioning and performing new music, Ms. DuWors has given the world premières of several works for violin including Arlan Schultz’s Entwirren and Jodi Vander Woude’s (H) in 2004, David R. Scott’s Double Concerto for Violin and Cello written for her in 2006, and Ryan Davis’ “Diamond Up, Diamond Down” in 2023 for GroundSwell.
+She has performed in Victoria’s SALT New Music Festival, Toronto’s SoundaXis Festival featuring the music of Steve Reich, joined the Eastman School of Music’s new music ensemble Ossia for a Toru Takemitsu project, and has performed works by Canadian composers Luis Ramirez, Kevin Lau, Ian Cusson, Marjan Mozetich, Jordan Nobles, Christos Hatzis, Kelly-Marie Murphy, T. Patrick Carrabré, Elizabeth Raum, Jocelyn Morlock, and Andrew P. MacDonald.

 Ms. DuWors is a dedicated mentor and teacher and is Associate Professor of Violin and Chamber Music at Manitoba’s Brandon University.
 She began music studies in Saskatoon, SK; continued at the University of Victoria (B. Mus.) with Ann Elliott-Goldschmid of the Lafayette String Quartet; the Banff Centre for the Arts; The Castleman Quartet Program; and the University of Toronto (M. Mus.) as a student of Lorand Fenyves.
 At the University of Toronto, she was the recipient of many prestigious awards and scholarships including the Eaton Graduate Scholarship, the Yo-Yo Ma Fellowship for Strings, a Canada Council Career Development Grant for Emerging Professional Classical Musicians, and the Felix Galimir Award for Chamber Music Excellence.

 Ms. DuWors began a Doctor of Musical Arts Degree in Performance & Literature at the Eastman School of Music in Rochester, NY in 2010.
 Under the mentorship of Charles Castleman and Dr. Jean Barr at Eastman, she formed duo526 with pianist Futaba Niekawa in 2011.
 The duo completed two short-term residencies at the Banff Centre in the fall of 2011 and 2012 where they worked intensively with Roger Tapping, Mark Steinberg, the Lafayette String Quartet, Hardy Rittner, and Henk Guittart.
 They have also been artists-in-residence at Avaloch Farm Music Institute and Leighton Artist Studios at the Banff Centre.
 Their two albums, Ballade (2014) and Duo Fantasy (2019) were released by Parma Recordings/Navona Records and received rave reviews.
-“They are a beautifully balanced duo” (Gramophone Magazine).
+“They are a beautifully balanced duo” (Gramophone Magazine) and they “create an art that goes beyond mere interpretation…the personality of the two musicians expands out with a creative attitude towards the world” (Sonograma Magazine). duo526 mentors the next generation of duo players through their annual Sonata Seminar at Brandon University and the Jacobs School of Music at Indiana University.

 A four-time winner of the Canada Council Musical Instrument Bank Competition (2003-2015), Ms. DuWors graciously played the 1902 Enrico Rocca, 1747 Palmason Januarius Gagliano, and the 1820 Joannes Franciscus Pressenda violin.
 She currently plays a modern instrument by Felix Krafft modelled after the famous 1735 “Plowden” Guarneri del Gèsu.